The chemical industry is a robust sector in Europe, in terms of productivity and employment, but it is also at the root of all other industries.

 The European chemical industry has a pivotal role to play in making Europe 2020 happen and is working in close collaboration with the EU institutions on the best ways to address the present and future challenges.

-The chemical sector – one of the few European industries that still retains world leadership, stands ready to play a leading role in the development and implementation of major EU innovation programmes such as:
+The chemicals sector – one of the few European industries that still retains world leadership, stands ready to play a leading role in the development and implementation of major EU innovation programmes such as:

 - Sustainable Process Industries for Resource & Energy efficiency (SPIRE)